Ali Mohammad Jan: Awards

 In recognition of his services to medicine and public health, the Government of India honoured Jan with the Padma Shri, India's fourth-highest civilian honour in 1975.
 The award was conferred in the category of Medicine.

 Death and commemoration

-Ali Jan died on 31 October 1988 in Srinagar.
+Some sources state that Ali Jan died of pancreatic cancer on 31 October 1988 in a hospital in the United States and was later returned to Srinagar for burial.

 Thirty-six years after his death, the Kashmir Care Foundation (KCF), under its "Kashmiri Global Connect" initiative, organized an event titled Clinical Sciences: Treatment Using Local Knowledge to honour his life and contributions.

 Dr. Ali Jan road in Srinagar, connecting Downtown and SKIMS, Soura, was named in his memory.